vocdoni/ui-components/README.md

   usually prettier & tsc).
 - `pnpm test`: runs all package tests in the monorepo through Turbo and Vitest.

+To run commands for a single package, use `pnpm --filter`:

+- `pnpm --filter @vocdoni/react-components build`
+- `pnpm --filter @vocdoni/rainbowkit-wallets lint`
+- `pnpm --filter @vocdoni/extended-sdk test`

 ## Reference

 The developer portal includes a [reference](https://developer.vocdoni.io/ui-components) for the `@vocdoni/react-components` package.

 ## Examples

-You can find mock-functional examples of each of the chakra components in the ui-components [documentation](https://developer.vocdoni.io/ui-components/Election).
-There is also real-world usage of many of the components and providers from this library in the [code](https://github.com/vocdoni/ui-scaffold) for the Vocdoni application front-end.
+You can find mock-functional examples of election-related components in the ui-components [documentation](https://developer.vocdoni.io/ui-components/Election).
+There is also real-world usage of many components and providers from this library in the [ui-scaffold codebase](https://github.com/vocdoni/ui-scaffold), including a full theme customization example in [`src/theme/react-components`](https://github.com/vocdoni/ui-scaffold/tree/develop/src/theme/react-components).

 ## Preview